 Free schools are popular

 On average, free schools are more likely to be oversubscribed than any other kind of state school.
-They receive almost three applications for every place and nine out of 10 primary free schools were oversubscribed (September 2014).
+Secondary free schools receive almost four applications for every place; at primary there are more than three applications for every place (September 2017).

 Free schools raise standards